Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 A quick trip to a local hardware store reveals many different types of faucet supply lines, sometimes called water supply tubes.
 Because the different styles are usually interchangeable, the supply line bought depends on the installer's preference.
 Each type has its own advantages and disadvantages.
-Some of the differences include the material type, cost, durability and ease-of-installation.
+Some of the differences include the material type, cost, durability, and ease of installation.

-The two 1/2-inch water pipes entering the cabinet below the sink supply water to a faucet.
-Hot water flows through the pipe on the left and cold water passes through the pipe on the right.
+The two 1/2" water pipes entering the cabinet below the sink supply water to a faucet.
+Hot water flows through the pipe on the left, and cold water passes through the pipe on the right.
 A set of water valves, usually angle stop valves, connect to the ends of the two pipes.
-The type of angle stop, and installation method, depends on the type of pipe.
-Most valves have 3/8-inch compression-thread discharge ports.
-A basic faucet has two 1/2-inch male pipe-thread -- 1/2 NPT -- intake ports.
-A faucet supply line connects the valve's discharge port to the faucet intake port.
-Some upgraded kitchen faucet models come with the water supply lines attached.
-Homes without angle stops use a centrally located manifold, often located in the garage, to isolate each water-using appliance.
-The pipes in these systems connect directly to the faucet with a nut and gasket.

 Brass or Copper Supply Lines

 As the nut tightens onto the valve, it presses the ring against the copper or brass tubing.
 This pressing action fills the void between the tubing's exterior and the discharge port, creating a watertight connection.
-A nut and washer hold the beveled end on the supply line against the bottom of the faucet's intake port.
+A nut and washer hold the bevelled end on the supply line against the bottom of the faucet's intake port.

 Plastic or Vinyl Faucet Supply Lines

 Many homes have rigid plastic or vinyl faucet supply lines.
 This type of supply line uses the same installation method as brass or copper tubing.
 It is the cheapest of all the supply line options; however, they tend to fail quicker than the other types.

-Measure the distance between the angle stop valve's discharge port and the bottom of the corresponding faucet intake port.
-Add a couple inches to the measurement; the exact amount of extra depends on the supply line's route.
+- Measure the distance between the angle stop valve's discharge port and the bottom of the corresponding faucet intake port.
+Add a couple of inches to the measurement; the exact amount of extra depends on the supply line's route.